jmiquis/TFG-DDD-Theoretical/docs/repositories.md

 # Repositories 🏠
 ## layer : domain 🔴 / infrastructure 🟢

-#### Repository pattern is the way that DDD has to decouple domain and infrastructure in terms of entities.
+#### Repository pattern is the way that DDD has to decouple domain and infrastructure in terms of entities.They are the entities persistance manager classes.

 - First, in domain layer 🔴, you have to create an **INTERFACE** which does something (usually CRUD methods) but you only specify **WHAT** the repository does.
 ```